 Do I have to cut my dreadlocks when I no longer want them?

-No. If they were formed properly, they can be removed at any time.
-I offer dreadlock removal as a service.
+That depends!
+If they were formed and cared for properly, they can be removed at any time.
+I offer dreadlock removal help as a service.

 Should I stop washing my hair if I want to start neglect/natural dreadlocks?

 No. Washing your hair with residue free shampoo will promote locking.
 As long as you separate your sections after you wash your hair, and palm roll them, they will start to form nicely.
-Dirty hair does not knot.
-Do not ever use conditioner on your dreadlocks.
+Dirty hair does not knot well.
+Do not ever use conditioner or regular hair products on your dreadlocks.